JOwen-ster/Comp-Splatoon-Discord-Bot/README.md

 > Go to the `Bot` tab.
 > Click `Reset Token` near the top of the page

-# ***__COPY AND SAVE THIS TOKEN SOMEWHERE SECURE AND SOMEWHERE YOU CAN ACCESS IT__***
+# *__COPY AND SAVE THIS TOKEN SOMEWHERE SECURE AND SOMEWHERE YOU CAN ACCESS IT__*

 > [!CAUTION]
-> # **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
-NEVER POST IT OR YOU RISK YOUR BOT GETTING HIJACKED**
+> # THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
+NEVER POST IT OR YOU RISK YOUR BOT GETTING HIJACKED

 > [!CAUTION]
 > If you do not type `.env` in your `.gitignore` file, (the `.env` file is where you should put your token) , then GitHub bots **will** scrape your token (it has happened to me) and may use it.
 Discord will hopefully send you a message very fast saying they caught it and reset it since they are also scraping for Discord Bot Tokens to watch out for you and keeping your bots secure :)

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop_2024/assets/111905194/79737d0c-b11f-4ee2-a0e2-f23a2d7f92f7)

-## Coding the Actual Discord Bot
+## Coding the Actual Discord Bot 🤖
 By the end, you will have a bot that has a simple slash command that sends messages in an embed, a simple slash command that uses a modal/form, a simple slash command that has buttons and a dropdown menu, a background task that will always be updating the bots Discord status to display how many servers it is in, and a logging setup for all actions the bot does.
 We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) API wrapper in this workshop.